yishunlu-222/anacor.github.io/docs/index.md

         "--post-process" ,
          type = bool ,
          default = False ,
-         help = "doing the post process in the cluster after the calculation" ,
+         help = "doing the post process in the cluster after the calculation, if you set this true, after the calculation is finished, you can go to the directory ./ResultData/dials_output/*.log to check the results" ,

         "--offset" ,
         type = float ,